Skyerial/IParty/README.md

 The [`testing/`](testing/) folder contains tools for automated testing.
 See the header in fourplayertest.py for details.
 Functionality is deprecated since switching to wss but works in the testconnections branch.

 ## Doxygen
 Contains Doxyfile that automatically generates documentation.
-Documentation can be found at http://83.96.253.147/ when connected using the eduroam vpn or may be generated using Doxyfile.
+Result can be found at http://83.96.253.147/ or may be generated using Doxyfile.

+Requirements:
 ```bash
 sudo apt install doxygen
 sudo apt install graphviz
 ```

+Create documentation:
 ```bash
 doxygen Doxyfile
 ```

+### Known bugs

+Ranking in the Tank minigame is reversed
+Upon joining without enabling Gyro, some players might not spawn in the gameboard.
+Skyglutes occasionally stops some players from spawning, skipping their turn.